Examples of recent questions relating to Lease Extensions in Birchgrove

 • I am a FTB of a leasehold flat in Birchgrove.
-The lease has just 75 years left and ground rent is £50.
-Is it possible for the seller to serve the Initial Notice and then transfer over the right to me as the purchaser on the day of completion so that I don't have to wait for the 2 year requisite period before I can apply to for a lease extension or have to deal with all this expense later?
-I have read this is achievable but will it be very time costly to the vendor?
-Unfortunately the freeholder is absent, so I am not sure how this will play out.
+The lease has just fivety nine years balance left and ground rent is £25.
+Is it possible for the current owner to serve the Notice of Claim and then assign over the right to me as the buyer on the day of completion so that I don't have to wait for the two year qualifying period before I can apply to for a lease extension or have to deal with all this expense later?
+I have read this is legal but will it be very time consuming to the current owner?
+Unfortunately the landlord is absent, so I am not sure how this will play out.

 • Other Topics